Zuytdorp

 On 1 August 1711, Zuytdorp was dispatched from the Netherlands to the trading port of Batavia (now Jakarta, Indonesia) bearing a load of freshly minted silver coins.
 Many trading ships travelled the Brouwer Route, using the strong Roaring Forties winds to carry them across the Indian Ocean to within sight of the west coast of Australia (then called New Holland), whence they would turn north towards Batavia.

-Zuytdorp never arrived at its destination and was never heard from again.
+Zuytdorp did not arrive at its destination and was never heard from again.
 No search was undertaken, presumably because the VOC did not know whether or where the ship wrecked or if it was taken by pirates.
 Previous expensive attempts were made to search for other missing ships, but these failed even when an approximate wreck location was known.

 In the mid-20th century, Zuytdorp's wreck site was identified on a remote part of the Western Australian coast between Kalbarri and Shark Bay, approximately 40 km north of the Murchison River.
-This section of coastline, subsequently named the Zuytdorp Cliffs, was the preserve of Indigenous inhabitants and had been one of the last wildernesses until sheep stations were established there in the late 19th century.
+This section of coastline, subsequently named the Zuytdorp Cliffs, was the preserve of Aboriginal people and had been one of the last uncolonised areas until sheep stations were established there in the late 19th century.
 It has been speculated that survivors of the wreck may have traded with or intermarried with local Aboriginal communities between Kalbarri and Shark Bay.